chugah/sever-setup-authentication/readme.md

 readme.md

-This app is a boilerplate for projects requiring sever setup authentication.
+This app is a boilerplate for projects requiring server setup authentication.
 The app is built using Nodejs, Mongo, and Passport.